 Meet with Home Ownership Alternatives (HOA)

 Once you’ve met with an Options sales rep and narrowed in on the suite you’d like to call home, you’ll know the exact price of your home and total down payment amount required to purchase.
 Your next step will be putting together the financing required to complete your purchase.

-At this point you will meet with our financing partner, Home Ownership Alternatives (HOA), who administers the shared equity down payments.
+At this point you will meet with our financing partner, Home Ownership Alternatives (HOA), which administers the shared equity second mortgage.
 HOA will look at the minimum down payment required (you are always welcome to contribute more), the price of your suite, and your mortgage pre-approval amount, to determine how much, if any, down payment support you will require to bridge any gap you may have in financing.

 Additionally, if you qualify for any other sources of funding for financial support such as HOAP, you will also find out the amount you can receive at this time.

 After all financing arrangements have been made, you will sign your purchase agreement.
 At the time of signing you must be ready to provide your down payment.

 You’ll pay $5,000 at signing and the rest within 30 days.
 After that, there are no other payments or instalments required until you close on your home.